mbeddr/mps-platform-docs/src/doc/docs/mps_internal/editor_development.md

 There is in the [celllayout language](https://jetbrains.github.io/MPS-extensions/extensions/editor/celllayout/) in {{ mps_extensions() }} and the cell layouter in MPS.
 If you want to understand the first language, it's recommended to study the [MPS implementations](https://github.com/JetBrains/MPS/tree/master/editor/editor-runtime/source/jetbrains/mps/nodeEditor/cellLayout) of the different layouts first.
 The different layouts are described in the [MPS documentation](https://www.jetbrains.com/help/mps/editor.html#celllayouts).
+What are the advantages of the celllayout language with respect to the MPS layouts?

+Layouting happens from the root to the leafs.
+That means, children are asked for their preferred/min/max size, but the parent sets the size and the child has to fit itself into that size.

+This gives more control over the resulting layout, such as:

+- Richtext (or any ident layout) can be wrapped to fit into the size of a table column.
+Indent layout always wrap at the right margin line.
+- making a horizontal line as wide as the cell above/below or as the whole page
+- having additional cells on the right of a richtext without them being pushed over the right margin (the text wraps earlier).
+- In a diagram, the content of a box can fit to the size of the box.
+  This is especially useful is there are subdiagrams in the box.
+Before this was possible only with some ugly hacks.

+There is also a CSS like box model that allows setting border sizes and margins on cells and respect them in the layout.
+MPS by default allows only borders of size 1.

+This framework is compatible with the existing layouts in MPS.
+That means, there're implementations for horizontal/vertical/ vertical-grid/indent layouts, that support this new architecture.
+You don't need to change anything, and you can still use the MPS editor language.

+You can also have custom layouts based on the default MPS layout architecture.
+This framework is able to handle them in a parent cell (for example: margin comments) or in a child cell (e. g. math).

+{{ contribution_by('slisson') }}

 ### EditorCellContext